Why Sacha Baron Cohen’s Borat impersonation will not be called a Blackface performance

 Apart from Lucas, most reviewers to date have glossed over the question whether Baron Cohen’s anti-Kazakh satire is racist or not.
 The most notable exception has been Inkoo Kang, who, upon rewatching the first Borat film, has bravely come out and declared that the film is not just a satirical critique of racism in two different countries (America and Kazakhstan), but that the film itself is racist, especially in how it ridicules the benighted, impoverished lives of third-world Kazakhs.

 Baron Cohen has been called a satirical “genius” by some.
 Whether you think this is true, or whether you think he’s funny at all, very much depends on how much vulgarity you can stomach, or, if you’re like me, on how much racist disdain you can swallow.
-What the satirist Baron Cohen excels at, I think, is choosing his targets pragmatically.
+In my opinion, the only thing at which the satirist Baron Cohen excels is choosing easy targets.

 In speeches and interviews, Baron Cohen has often cast himself as a crusader against bigotry and authoritarianism.
 There is no reason to doubt Baron Cohen’s good intentions, but the Borat films achieve nothing in this regard.
 If anything, they are likely to reinforce the prejudices held by viewers from all ideological persuasions.
 The only comedies that have a chance of changing viewers’ prejudices are those that are able to show respect, or at least compassion, for those being laughed at – think of Charlie Chaplin’s comedies as towering examples.
 The Borat films are too full of disdain to show any such capacity (a feeble attempt at Chaplinesque father-daughter comedy in the second film notwithstanding).